okx/exchain/docs/smart_contract/README.md

 ### 1.1、Set up okchaincli

-As cosmwasm is under repaid development and have't release a stable version, so we recommend to use our official okchain-wasm test-net.
+As cosmwasm is under repaid development and have't release a stable version, so we recommend to use our official okchain-wasm test-net to run your smart contract.

 Here is the instructions to help you connect to our okchain-wasm test-net.

 #### 1.1.1、Build okchaincli

 Because we don't have a stable cosmwasm version yet, so we decide not to provide a binary download now, you will need to build the okchaincli by yourself.
-Before you run the next commands, make sure you have install a right version of golang and configure it rightly (we recommend a version of go1.12.7, as for how to configure golang, please google it and there will be a lot of result)
+Before you run the next commands, make sure you have install a right version of golang and configure it rightly (we recommend a version of go1.12.7, as for how to configure golang, please google it and there will be a lots of results)

 here is the instructions to build okchaincli: